 Many of our products may be viewed as discretionary items rather than necessities.
 Consequently, our results of operations tend to be sensitive to changes in macroeconomic conditions that impact consumer discretionary spending.
 During an economic downturn similar to the economic downturn in 2008 and 2009, customers may be less willing to purchase products that we offer.
 Challenging macroeconomic conditions also impact our customers' ability to obtain consumer credit.
+While growth in the Europe, which represented the largest region to which our products were sold in 2013, 2014 and 2015, picked up in the first quarter of 2015, to the highest levels since Spring 2013, growth in this region has since slowed.
+It is difficult to predict household spending patterns in light of the global economic challenges and the European Central Bank's attempts to stimulate growth in the Eurozone.
 Other factors, including consumer confidence, employment levels, interest rates, tax rates, consumer debt levels and fuel and energy costs, could reduce consumer spending or change consumer purchasing habits.